FAQ

 Prelude is committed to the communities we serve by building key partnerships that expand our resources, enhance outreach, connect with our target applicants, and deepen our understanding of their needs.
 This ensures that our programming aligns with the voices and priorities of those we support.

-Our partners include: Girls Write Now, Reparations Club, LA LGBT Center, InsideOut Writers, A Place Called Home, Young Storytellers, and Youth Cinema Project.
+Our impact partners include: Girls Write Now, Reparations Club, Los Angeles LGBT Center, InsideOut Writers, A Place Called Home, Young Storytellers, and Youth Cinema Project.